Mohammad-Mirasadollahi/Get-Sysmon-Access-Rights-Splunk-App/README.md

 For example: /opt/splunk/bin/./splunk restart

-5- Change the Sysmon-Access-Rights app permission to all apps (system)
+5- Change the Sysmon-Access-Rights app permissions to all apps (system)

 For example: Go to the Manage Apps section then search for Sysmon_Access_Right, then from sharing section choose Permissions then select all apps.